Here’s what you get and what you need to participate

 To be considered in good standing, the participant must

-- Work 5 hours a week mentoring/tutoring at risk children in the “community designation”
+- Work 7 or 10 hours a week mentoring/tutoring at risk children in the “community designation”.

 - Complete twenty-four (24) credit hours per school year as an undergraduate, and 15 hours per school year as a graduate student.
 (A school year is defined as a Fall, Spring, and Summer term.)
 Participants must take a minimum of nine (9) credit hours per semester in the fall and spring.
 They may take courses in one of the Summer semesters to attain the required 24 credit hours.